-The attempt was to understand a child in his wholeness (as a totality), and, by means of methods of "understanding", to establish a totality image of his personal structure^(27:3).
-The prominent place held by diagnostics was seen in the fact that since 1972 equivalent degrees in "Orthopedagogic Diagnostics" were offered in addition to specializations in Clinical Child Psychology and Mental Health Care on the B. Ed., M. Ed. and D. Ed. levels.
-Also accentuated was the fact that pedodiagnostics occurs in an educative situation^(27:10) and clear guidelines were established for designing such a diagnostic practice.
+The attempt is to understand a child in his/her wholeness (as a totality) and, by means of methods of "understanding", to establish a totality-image of his/her personal structure^(27:3).
+The prominent place held by diagnostics is seen in the fact that, since 1972, equivalent degrees in "Orthopedagogic Diagnostics" are offered, in addition to specializations in Clinical Child Psychology and Mental Health Care, on the B. Ed., M. Ed., and D. Ed. levels.
+Also accentuated is the fact that pedodiagnostics occurs in an educative situation^(27:10), and clear guidelines are established for designing such a diagnostic practice.

-The unaccountability of a naturalistically oriented explanation of a child's problems, as noted from experience^(30: 1), which is directed at isolating, controlling and measuring psychic characteristics with psychological tests and measurements, is exposed in convincing ways by Nel(27), Sonnekus(49), Gouws(15) and others.
-The publication series of the Work Community for the Advancement of Pedagogy as a Science, helped introduce methods and media^(8:;14; 19; 21; 31; 32; 33; 52; .65; 70) for acquiring a person image.
+The unaccountability of a naturalistically oriented explanation of a child's problems, as noted from experience $^{(30: 1)}$, which is directed at isolating, controlling, and measuring psychic characteristics with psychological tests and measurements, is exposed in convincing ways by Nel(27), Sonnekus(49), Gouws(15) and others.
+The publication series of the Work Community for the Advancement of Pedagogy as a Science helps introduce methods and media^(8:;14; 19; 21; 31; 32; 33; 52; .65; 70) for acquiring a person-image.

-From psychological and pedagogical perspectives there was remarkable progress in expanding fundamental and empirical methods through a phenomenological approach.
-Diagnosis had acquired the stamp of a subjectivizing approach to children with problems that involved further expansion, systematization, differentiation and refinement of particular essentials of educating.
-A unique combination of quantitative, qualitative and pedagogic evaluation was designed.
-According to Nel^(27: 13) an exhaustive and thorough personal image not only provides a clear picture of the various aspects of a child as a person but also shows what has led to the distorted personal image.
+From psychological and pedagogical perspective, there is remarkable progress in expanding fundamental and empirical methods through a phenomenological approach.
+Diagnosis acquires the stamp of a subjectivizing approach to children with problems which involves further expansion, systematization, differentiation, and refinement of particular essentials of educating.
+A unique combination of quantitative, qualitative, and pedagogic evaluation is designed.
+According to Nel^(27: 13), an exhaustive and thorough person-image not only provides a clear picture of the various aspects of a child, as a person, but also shows what has led to the distorted person-image.

-The following is an example of the particular information included in a personal image^(29: 33):
+The following is an example of the information included in a person-image (29: 33):

 This child is affectively disturbed and has a qualitatively good intelligence.
-He finds school to be an unpleasant place, hence his attitude of resistance and friction at home.
-The basis of his affective disturbance leads him to feel insecure, anxious and tense along with being depressed.
-He does not explore his school work and does not concentrate or persist in attending; he is not able to penetrate the symbolic character of language and thus does not explore language.
-His deficient education at home lacks loving care by his mother; divorce and his being flung about among his parents and step-parents intensifies his insecurity; there is no father-identification by which he can acquire guidance and a course in his life; there is no father who can exercise consistent authority over him.
-It is concluded that he is growing up in a distorted educative situation such that he is not able to live closely with his parents in a relationship directed to his adulthood.
+He/she finds school to be an unpleasant place his/her attitude of resistance and friction at home. and, hence, Because his/her affective disturbance leads him/her to feel insecure. anxious. and tense, ne/she also is depressed.
+Thus, he/she does not explore his/her schoolwork, and does not concentrate or persist in attending: he/she is not able to penetrate the symbolic character of language and, thus, does not explore language.
+His/her deficient education at home lacks loving care by his/her mother: divorce and his/her being flung about among his/her parents and stepparents intensifies his/her insecurity; there is no father-identification by which he/she can acquire guidance and a course in his/her life; there is no father who can exercise consistent authority over him/her.
+It is concluded that he/she is growing up in a distorted educative situation such that he/she is not able to live closely with his/her parents in a relationship directed to his/her adulthood.

-Such a personal image clearly indicates how a child lived experiences his world (with security or insecurity, etc.) and what the condition is of his exploration^(12: 98).
+Such a person-image clearly indicates how a child lived experiences his/her world (with security or insecurity, etc.), and what the condition is of his/her exploration (12: 98).